netuitive-community-packages/netuitive-packages-linux/README.md

 ###Version 2.0.0

 * Added units to all metrics.
-* Added new policies:
-** "Linux - CPU Threshold Exceeded"
+* Added new policy: "Linux - CPU Threshold Exceeded"
-** "Linux - Disk Utilization Threshold Exceeded"
+* Added new policy: "Linux - Disk Utilization Threshold Exceeded"
 * Updated computed metric names for new naming convention

 ###Version 1.1.0